Choose another writer in this calendar:

 Three years before starting his career as a writer, Waugh attempted suicide.
 He walked out into the water and began swimming but decided to return.
 Fuelled with admiration for Pre-Raphaelites, Waugh wrote his first book on Rossetti.
 His literary reputation Waugh established with the novel Decline and Fall, an episodic story of Paul Pennyfeather who is expelled from Oxford.
 Paul is caught in the web of London Society, but in the end he escapes to a saner and happier life.
 "Aim high" has been my motto, 'said Sir Humphrey, 'all through my life.
 You probably won't get what you want, but you may get something; aim low, and you get nothing at all.
 It's like throwing a stone at a cat.
 When I was a kid that used to be great sport in our yard; I daresay you were throwing cricket-balls when you were that age, but it's the same thing.
 If you throw straight at it, you fall short; aim above, and with luck you score.
 Every kid knows that.
 I'll tell you the story of my life.' (from Decline and Fall)

 Decline and Fall was loosely based on Waugh's experiences while he worked as a schoolmaster at Arnold House.
 Like Waugh's other works, it continued the tradition of Oscar Wilde and George Bernard Shaw - Waugh is as flippant and irreverent. "'The Welsh,' said the Doctor, 'are the only nation in the world that has produced no graphic or plastic art, no architecture, no drama.
 They just sing, 'he said with disgust, 'sing and blow down wind instruments of plated silver...'"
 Waugh's next novel, Vile Bodies (1930), which the author described as "a welter of sex and snobbery," caricatured the world of the Bright Young People.
 Vile Bodies gained a huge success, and contributed to the end of "the freak parties."
 Black Mischief (1932) was inspired by the coronation of the Emperor Haile Selassie in Abyssinia.
 A Handful of Dust was an embittered story of adultery, in which the hero is called Tony Last.
-"What I have done is excellent," Waugh said of his book.
-Virginia Woolf complained that Waugh did not show interest in social matters as they really were.
+"What I have done is excellent," Waugh stated on his own achievement.
+Virginia Woolf complained that he did not show interest in social matters as they really were.
 Also Scoop (1937), which mocked foreign correspondents, was set in Africa, this time in a fictitious country called Ishmaeliah.

 The "happy ending" of Vile Bodies was not in tune with Waugh's own life, which was falling apart.
 He had fallen in love with Diana Guinness (later Diana Mosley), and his wife Evelyn Gardner had left him for a BBC news editor.
 In 1930 Waugh converted to Roman Catholicism.
 After the collapse of his marriage, Waugh travelled in Africa and South America.
 During his career, Waugh published several travel books, and worked as a foreign correspondent, notably in Abessinia to cover the Italian invasion in 1936.